 Once the sections “VERTICES” and “FACES” are obtained from ply2SPHERA_perimeter and the input file for the positioning surface grid is produced by SnappyHexMesh, one completes the remaining sections of the main input file of SPHERA.

-This 3D CFD-SPH code is executed to simulate the propagation of floods in non-stationary regime with transport o granular material and solid bodies (the other application fields the code has been applied to are: fast landslides, sea waves; sloshing fuel tanks; sediment removal from water reservoirs).
+This 3D CFD-SPH code is executed to simulate the propagation of floods in non-stationary regime with transport o granular material and solid bodies (the other application fields the code has been applied to are: fast landslides, sea waves; sloshing fuel tanks; hydroelectric plants).